Welcome to BA 850, Sustainability-Driven Innovation, Spring 2024

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the page or by clicking on any of the links below to “jump” to a specific section.
-It is essential that you read the entire syllabus as well as material covered in the Course Orientation.
+It is essential that you read the entire syllabus as well as the material covered in the Course Orientation.
 Together these serve as our course "contract."

-Author and Instructor, John A. Dutton e-Education Institute, College of Earth and Mineral Sciences, The Pennsylvania State University; Sustainability Manager, New Pig Corporation; Sustainability Council, Manufacturers Alliance for Productivity and Innovation; Industrial Advisory Board, Renewable Energy and Sustainability Systems (RESS), The Pennsylvania State University.
+Author and Instructor, John A. Dutton e-Education Institute, College of Earth and Mineral Sciences, The Pennsylvania State University; Chief Marketing Officer, New Pig Corporation; Sustainability Council, Manufacturers Alliance for Productivity and Innovation; Industrial Advisory Board, Renewable Energy and Sustainability Systems (RESS), The Pennsylvania State University.

 Description: This course explores sustainability as a business opportunity for developing innovative products and services.
 It will focus on consumer needs related to sustainability, willingness to pay for these needs, and the innovative processes necessary to create sustainable solutions.